State management with Datascript

 :app/started-at (js/Date.)}

-(get-location-entity (get-current-location))]))
+(get-location-entity (get-current-location))])))

-Now the app can generate links with the :ui/a
+Now the app can generate links with the :ui/a alias just like in the routing